crckman/Onward/Onward.md

 *Twighlight Galaxy* isn't one of those songs where the words aren't clear, there isn't much to add.

-The playlist subtitle `"Higher than high"` is drawn from this track."
+The playlist subtitle `"Higher than high"` is drawn from this track.

 |Track|Song|Artist|Album|Year|
 |-|-|-|-|-|